DanielCalvo/studies/Kubernetes/CertifiedKubernetesAdministratorCKA/Section2_coreconcepts/notes.md

-### Before moving on
-- Recheck lecture 8 with "Resources for this lecture"
-- There might be something useful there, the taints & tolerations pdf appeared interesting!

 ### 9: Cluster architecture
 - Cluster consists of a set of nodes.
 There are worker nodes and master nodes.
 - Worker node: Hosts applications as containers